 One of my brush heads has shed about five to 10 bristles, while the other has not.
 The brush head is incredibly easy to remove and put on the device.
 You can simply push it on or pull it off.

 You can clean the brush head just like you would any makeup brush, but be sure to remove it from the device first.
-I have an entire post dedicated to washing makeup brushes, which you should reference for the proper technique and product recommendations.
+I have an entire tutorial dedicated to washing makeup brushes, which you should reference for the proper technique and product recommendations.

 Charging the Device